ddhartma/Deep-Reinforcement-Learning-Theory-Intro/README.md

 ## The RL Framework: The Solution  <a name="rl_frame_sol"></a>
+- This lesson covers material in Chapter 3 (especially 3.5-3.6) of the [Reinforcement Learning Textbook](https://s3-us-west-1.amazonaws.com/udacity-drlnd/bookdraft2018.pdf).
+- Before we defined the problem via MDP
+- Now let's find a solution for this problem statement
+- Reward is always decided in the context of the state that it was decided in along with the state that follows.

 ## Policies <a name="Policies"></a>
+- As long as the agent learns an appropriate action response to any environment state that it can observe, we have a solution to our problem.
+- This motivates the idea of a policy.
+- Deterministic policy: The simplest kind of policy is a mapping from the set of environment states to the set of possible actions.
+The deterministic policy would specify something like whenever the battery is low, recharge it.
+And whenever the battery has a high amount of charge, search for cans.
+- Stochastic policy: will allow the agent to choose actions randomly.
+  It is a mapping of a state S and action A and returns the probability that the agent takes action a while in state s.
+The stochastic policy does something more like whenever the battery is low, recharge it with 50 percent probability, wait where you are with 40 percent probability.
+And otherwise, search for cans.
+Whenever the battery is high, earch for cans with 90 percent probability.
+And otherwise, wait for a can.

 ### A deterministic policy
 - is a mapping